 Section 017300 - Execution: Verification of existing conditions before starting work.

-Verification of Conditions: Verify that field measurements, surfaces, substrates and conditions are as required, and ready to receive Work.
+Verification of Conditions: Verify that field measurements, surfaces, substrates, and conditions are as required, and ready to receive Work.

 Report in writing to the USPS Project Manager prevailing conditions that will adversely affect satisfactory execution of the Work of this Section.
 Do not proceed with Work until unsatisfactory conditions have been corrected.

-By beginning Work, Contractor accepts conditions and assumes responsibility for correcting unsuitable conditions encountered at no additional cost to the United States Postal Service.
+By beginning Work, Contractor accepts conditions and assumes responsibility for correcting unsuitable conditions encountered at no additional cost to the USPS.

-Provide required power outlets, low voltage power supplies, interconnecting cables, hardware and equipment for a complete and operable system.
+Provide required power outlets, low voltage power supplies, interconnecting cables, hardware, and equipment for a complete and operable system.

 Master and call-in station locations are to be reviewed and approved by the Facility and Postal Inspector, through the USPS Project Manager, prior to installation of conduit and cabling.